Robert Paige

-Robert Paige (born John Arthur Paige, December 2, 1911 – December 21, 1987) was an actor and a TV newscaster and political correspondent and Universal Pictures leading man who made 65 films in his lifetime: he was the only actor ever allowed to sing on film with Deanna Durbin (in 1944's Can't Help Singing).
+Robert Paige (born John Arthur Paige, December 2, 1911 – December 21, 1987) was an American actor and a TV newscaster and political correspondent and Universal Pictures leading man who made 65 films in his lifetime.

 Early life

 Born in Indianapolis, Indiana in 1911, Paige was related to Admiral David Beatty, hero of the World War I Battle of Jutland.

 Education

 Contrary to some accounts, Paige was not a graduate of West Point.
 There were only three graduates of the U.S. Military Academy by the name of Paige, and this actor was not one of them.
 This has been verified by the USMA Register of Graduates.